martin-t/martin-t.github.io/content/test.md

 }
 ```

-Overflows the column but fits on the screen[^footnote-wide-code]
+Overflows the column but fits on the screen{% sidenote(side="right") %}

-[^footnote-wide-code]: This is a footnote that should not interfere with the wide content below.
+  This is a footnote that should not interfere with the wide content below.
 Message repeats.
 This is a footnote that should not interfere with the wide content below.
 Message repeats.
 This is a footnote that should not interfere with the wide content below.
 Message repeats.
 This is a footnote that should not interfere with the wide content below.
+{% end %}

 ```rust
 fn main() {